cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Group: `tokenization`

 Description: configures type of [tokens](/acra/security-controls/tokenization/).
-Works only together with `tokenized` option (before 0.93.0).
+Configure a data type to enable tokenization for a column, Acra will create tokens with specified data type.
+Before Acra 0.93.0 `token_type` worked only if `tokenized` option was enabled.
+Since 0.93.0, `token_type` doesn't require `tokenized` flag at all to simplify the config file.
 AcraServer catches values in queries from application to a database, encrypts them, stores in separate token database.
 Then generates new random value instead of encrypted and pass it to a database.
 In opposite direction it catches tokenized value, finds it in the token database, decrypts source value and returns it to the application if it has permission